Date of Award

 In order to improve this solution, our program uses the live brain waves transmitted by the Muse headband and feedforward techniques to not only track brain users activity, but also help the user move towards a more relaxed state using music and binaural beats.
 While we werent able to test the system on an unbiased population due to time constraints, preliminary exploration on ourselves on both short term and longer term sessions shows that longer uses of our system led to more a relaxed state.

 Capili, Jason; Hattori, Mark; and Naito, Maile, "Computational Music Biofeedback for Stress Relief" (2018).
-Computer Engineering Senior Theses.
+Computer Science and Engineering Senior Theses.
 103.